College Factual by our College Data Analytics Team

 Schools for a Master's Highly Focused on Maternal/Child Health and Neonatal Nursing Major

-This year’s “Schools for a Master’s Highly Focused on Maternal/Child Health and Neonatal Nursing Major” ranking looked at 22 colleges that offer degrees in a bachelor’s in maternal/child health and neonatal nurse/nursing.
-That schools that top this list have a program in maternal/child health and neonatal nurse/nursing in which the largest percentage of students at the school are enrolled.
+This year’s “Schools for a Master’s Highly Focused on Maternal/Child Health and Neonatal Nursing Major” ranking analyzed 22 colleges that offered a degree in maternal/child health and neonatal nurse/nursing.
+This a ranking of the schools where the largest percentage of students has enrolled in maternal/child health and neonatal nurse/nursing.

 One Size Does Not Fit All